-All parents will be informed by letter if their daughter is on the SEN register.
+All parents will be informed by letter if their daughter is on the SEND register.
 The letter will inform the parent that their daughter is on the register at one of two levels:

-- 1. Statutory: to include statements and EHCP - 2.
-Additional needs - All students with a statement or EHCP will automatically be placed on the SEN register.
-All students at this level will have a SEN profile to ensure all staff are aware of specific needs to help inform appropriate differentiation.
+- 1. Statutory: EHCP

+- 2. Additional needs : SEN Support (K)

+- All students with an EHCP will automatically be placed on the SEND register.
+All students at this level will have a SEND profile to ensure all staff are aware of specific needs to help inform appropriate differentiation.

 In addition the student will have 3 key targets identified and these will be included on the reverse side of the profile.

+In addition, the student's profile will show their EHCP outcomes on the reverse side of profiles so that staff can be informed of these.

 The SENCo will track progress half termly and review the SEN profile and targets termly.
 Provision to meet the student's needs is made in line with the statement or EHCP guidance.

-- In line with the new code of practice the parent/carer will be invited to discuss provision and progress three times per year as follows: - 1.
-At academic review day in October with either the SENCo, the deputy SENCo or a High Level Teaching Assistant (HLTA) - 2.
-At parents' evening with either the SENCo or the deputy SENCo - 3.
-At academic review day in March with either the SENCo, the deputy SENCo or a High Level Teaching Assistant (HLTA) or an alternative time arranged directly with the parent/carer - 4.
-For students with Social, Emotional, and Mental Health status all reviews will be carried out by the Head of Year. - 5.
-Statutory annual reviews of EHCP will be carried out annually. - Students identified to the SENCo will be assessed in line with the COP guidance and placed on the SEN register with the code EHCP/S or K. Alternatively, students may be placed on a shadow register, especially following removal from the SEN register due to progress as a result of interventions.
-Students on the shadow register are those that are now able to work independently within the classroom with normal teacher differentiation but there has been a past history of need and provision.
-This is agreed following consultation with the parents. - The threshold for being placed on the SEN register as K (with additional needs) follows the Code of Practice where desired outcomes are considered including expected progress and attainment and the views of both parent and student are sought.
-Individual outcomes are an essential part of the process: - Students receiving reading intervention through withdrawal with the SEN department - Students receiving literacy intervention through withdrawal with the SEN department - Students receiving numeracy intervention through withdrawal with the SEN department - Students receiving science intervention through withdrawal with the SEN department - Students receiving speech and language intervention through withdrawal with the SEN department or Merton team
+• In line with the new code of practice the parent/carer will be invited to discuss provision and progress three times per year as follows:

+1. At academic review day in October with either the SENCo, the deputy SENCo or a High Level Teaching Assistant (HLTA)

+2. At parents' evening with either the SENCo or the deputy SENCo

+3. At academic review day in March with either the SENCo, the deputy SENCo or a High Level Teaching Assistant (HLTA) or an alternative time arranged directly with the parent/carer

+4. For students with Social, Emotional, and Mental Health status - all reviews will be carried out by the Head of Year.

+5. Statutory annual reviews of EHCP will be carried out annually.

+• Students identified to the SENCo will be assessed in line with the COP guidance and placed on the SEND register with the code EHCP or K. Alternatively, students may be placed on a shadow register, especially following removal from the SEND register due to progress as a result of interventions or when being considered for further observation or assessment.
+Students on the shadow register may now able to work independently within the classroom with normal teacher differentiation but there has been a past history of need and provision.
+This is agreed following consultation with the parents.

+• The threshold for being placed on the SEND register as K (with additional needs) follows the Code of Practice where desired outcomes are considered including expected progress and attainment and the views of both parent and student are sought.
+Individual outcomes are an essential part of the process: